charguer/formalmetacoq/omni/README.md

    their properties, and equivalence with big-step semantics.
 - `EquivSmallBig`: equivalence between standard small-step and standard big-step semantics
 - `EquivOmni`: equivalence of omni-semantics and standard semantics

+Formalization of a core Separation Logic:
-- `SepLogicCommon`: minimal construction of heap predicates
+- `SepLogicCommon`: heap predicates and entailment
+- `SepLogicSmall`: separation logic built on top of standard small-step semantics
-- `SepLogicOmniBig`: minimal construction of separation logic rules on top of omni-big-step
+- `SepLogicOmniBig`: separation logic built on top of omni-big-step semantics
-- `SepLogicOmniSmall`: minimal construction of separation logic rules on top of omni-small-step
+- `SepLogicOmniSmall`: separation logic built on top of omni-small-step semantics

 Other files: